akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+## Day 189: Tuesday September 7, 2021

+**Pomodoros Completed**: 6

+**Progress**:
+- [x] Review Anki backlog
+- [x] Take notes on Practice Test observations and improvements
+- [x] Schedule a study session

+**My Feelings**: A fairly successful day reviewing the practice test I took a few weeks ago.
+It's really difficult to evaluate myself.
+I was able to identify some knowledge gaps so that should guide me through the rest of the week.

 ## Day 188: Monday September 6, 2021

 **Pomodoros Completed**: 3